 An Overview Of SSDI And SSI

-I represent people seeking Social Security Disability Insurance benefits and Supplemental Security Income benefits because of physical and mental impairments that affect their daily lives.
-My clients would rather be working, but they cannot for reasons that are beyond their control.
-I assist my clients by getting them cash benefits that help them make ends meet and the medical insurance benefits that come with being found disabled.
+Our clients would rather be working, but they cannot for reasons that are beyond their control.
+We assist our clients by getting them cash benefits that help them make ends meet and the medical insurance benefits that come with being found disabled.

-It generally takes between 12 and 18 months from when a request for hearing is filed to go before an administrative law judge for a hearing.
+It will then likely take between 12 and 18 months from when a request for a hearing is filed to go before an administrative law judge for a hearing.

 The Difference Between SSDI And SSI